Brandddd/practice-multithreading-java/README.md

 ## First Program:

-Implementation of a PurchaseAgent that can buy a Shirt with 2 Threads Synchronized, you can see program behavior ejecuting file called SynchronizedMain.
+Implementation of a PurchaseAgent that can buy a Shirt with 2 Threads Synchronized, you can see program behavior running file called SynchronizedMain.

 ## Second Program: